MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 Prior to restarting a server from running a software update or Configuration Wizard, you must stop Distributed Cache to prevent unallocated cache fractions.
 Follow the process outlined [here](../administration/manage-the-distributed-cache-service.md#perform-a-graceful-shutdown-of-the-distributed-cache-service-by-using-a-powershell-script) to gracefully shutdown Distributed Cache.

 >[!IMPORTANT]
-> Do not use `Stop-SPDistributedCacheServiceInstance -Graceful` as this will terminate Distributed Cache prior to the cache being transferred to another server in the farm.
+> Do not use `Stop-SPDistributedCacheServiceInstance -Graceful` for SharePoint Server 2013, SharePoint Server 2016, and SharePoint Server 2019 as this will terminate Distributed Cache prior to the cache being transferred to another server in the farm.
+But `Stop-SPDistributedCacheServiceInstance -Graceful` can be used for SharePoint Server Subscription Edition.

 ### Troubleshoot software updates on servers that host Search components